grandcircusco/cheatsheets/spring-password-encryption-cheatsheet.md

 ```

-**4. To encode the password (for both register and login) call the encoder’s “encode” function, e.g.**
+**4. To encode the password for registration call the encoder’s “encode” function, e.g.**

 ```
 pw = pwEncoder.encode(pw);